How to Use Coffee Syrup

 Here are few other exquisite coffee cocktails, with and without alcohol:

-• Cashew Caramel Iced Coffee: Three simple ingredients are used to make this simple iced brew: cashew milk, caramel syrup, and coffee concentrate.
+- Cashew Caramel Iced Coffee: Use three simple ingredients to make this simple iced brew: cashew milk, caramel syrup, and coffee concentrate.

 Needless to say, coffee cocktails are undoubtedly trendy and can be made with any flavor of coffee syrup, along with brewed coffee (cold or hot) and alcohol, if desired.